BlackIkeEagle/muttvcardsearch/README.md

 PS:
 ------------
-should compile and work on allmost all *NIX versions/distributions where QT is supported and maybe Win32 too, because there is QT natively available as well as libcurl.
+should compile and work on allmost all *NIX versions/distributions.
+Maybe Win32 too.